aldoprogrammer/cocreate_club/README.md

 - **Live Leaderboard Spender**:
   - Every participants will be listed here
   - **Pay more** to climb your rank to **win the exlusive NFT reward**
+  - **If campaign status is active** everyone will see the other particpants *total amount is blurry*, till its finish they can see it **(this means to make the experience to win the exclusive NFT as top spender become more exciting and fun)**

 ![Leaderboard spender in a campaign](image-2.png)